5T33Z0/OC-Little-Translated/H_Boot-args/README.md

 **To be continued…**

 ## Credits
+- 1Revenger1 for ECEnabler
-- Acidanthera for Lilu, VirtalSMC, Whatevergreen, AppleALC and other Kexts
+- Acidanthera for Lilu, VirtalSMC, Whatevergreen and others
 - Miliuco and Andrey1970AppleLife for additional details about `igfxfw` and `rps-control` properties